Saturday, November 22, 2025

 • Jesus gave His Life on the cross to save us from our sins and to open the way to Heaven for us

 • This means that if we try to live good lives, God will be very happy.
-Then after our time here on earth is complete, we can go to Heaven to be with God
+After our time here on earth is complete, we will be able to Heaven to go to Heaven to be with God

-• Jesus also died on the cross to break the power of the naughty fallen angel called the devil.
+• Lord Jesus died on the cross to break the power of the naughty fallen angel called the devil.

 St Mark reminds us that being great means serving others, just as Jesus did.

-3. Saint Luke – Jesus the Friend of everyone
+Saint Luke explains to us that Jesus is the Friend of everyone:

 St Luke tells us: